felipemotarocha/smart-stock-portfolio/README.md

 _You can edit your stocks anyway you want._

 ![Add a new stock](https://imgur.com/07bLq6Y.png)
-_You can add stocks that you already have, instead of use your available balance to buy them._
+_You can add stocks that you already have._

 ![Login Page](https://imgur.com/fv3ZB9t.png)
-\_You can either login using your Google account or as guest, using none account at all.
+_You can either login using your Google account or as guest, using none account at all._

 ![Register Page](https://imgur.com/sYLEEyx.png)